MHickey2/Wannabe-Healthy/README.md

 ### Changes in Heroku  <a name="herokuchanges"></a>

-We received notifications that there was a change in their free plan and new charges would be introduces so we had to make changes in how our project would be deployed.
+We received notifications that there was a change in their free plan and new charges would be introduced so we had to make changes in how our project would be deployed.
 At this point I had already deployed the site on Heroku, so needed to heed the advice from Code Institute and use the student plan, that had previously been set up, to apply for student credits.
 When these were applied, I changed the current free tier dynos I had to Eco Dynos on the site and migrated existing databases from postgress to ElephantSQL.
 To ensure this was done successfully, I attended the CI online webinar and followed the instructions in the CI cheat sheets in the following links:

 [Sign up for ElephantSQL](https://code-institute-students.github.io/deployment-docs/02-elephantsql/elephantsql-01-sign-up)